FrancisVila/MFT_convert/content/en/docs/TransferCFT/cft_intro_install/unix_install_start_here/upgrade_start_here/upgrade_multinode_ux.md

     -   All of the Transfer CFT nodes must be started

-Your Transfer CFT <span class="mc-variable axway_variables.Release_Number variable">3.9</span> exec scripts are now operational.
+Your Transfer CFT {{< TransferCFT/releasenumber  >}} exec scripts are now operational.
 However, you must rebuild your APIs and Exits.
 Once Transfer CFT has been upgraded on a host you can start that instance, there is no need to wait until Transfer CFT is upgraded on every host.

 ## Managing multi-node

-For details on shared disks, node commands, and other multi-node considerations, refer to the *Transfer CFT <span class="mc-variable axway_variables.Release_Number variable">3.9</span> User Guide &gt; *Manage multi-node architecture**.
+For details on shared disks, node commands, and other multi-node considerations, refer to the *Transfer CFT {{< TransferCFT/releasenumber  >}} User Guide &gt; *Manage multi-node architecture**.

 ## Post upgrade

-After completing the upgrade procedure, your Transfer CFT <span class="mc-variable axway_variables.Component_Version variable">3.9</span>, exec scripts are operational.
+After completing the upgrade procedure, your Transfer CFT {{< TransferCFT/componentversion  >}}, exec scripts are operational.
 However, you must rebuild your programs that use APIs and exits.

 After performing an upgrade, all passwords are cyphered using a hard-coded key.
 We recommend that you generate an encryption key as described in [Generate an encryption](https://docs.axway.com/bundle/TransferCFT_38_UsersGuide_allOS_en_HTML5/page/Content/Security/cipher_key.htm).

 ## Check the new version

-To check the <span class="mc-variable axway_variables.Component_Short_Name variable">Transfer CFT</span> version, as well as the license key and system information, enter the command:
+To check the {{< TransferCFT/componentshortname  >}} version, as well as the license key and system information, enter the command: